How it began…

 Today

-Engage Nepal believes that the people in need in Nepal need a champion, an advocate and a partner – Engage Nepal aspires to be all three and, together, we strive to create a future that those we serve can face with confidence rather than fear.
+Engage Nepal believes that those who are most disadvantaged in need in Nepal need not just a champion, but a partner and together we will build a future that our partners in Nepal can face hope rather than despair.